dilab-masters/SESE/README.md

 ### Search
 - `get_spo()`
-: A function that specifies subject, predicate, object to search a scene. </br></br>
+: A function that specifies subject, predicate, object to search a scene.

+   + If there is no exact matching result, our module would automatically expand the input query. </br></br>
 ![get_spo](https://github.com/dilab-masters/SESE/assets/142645709/07445aee-aad3-4949-a581-99680bb5158a)